-Less than one percent.
+\ Less than one percent.

-- The business address of Security Capital U.S. Realty is 69, route d'Esch, L-1470 Luxembourg. - The business address of Alliance Capital Management, L.P. is 1345 - Avenue of the Americas, New York, New York 10105.
-The business address of Joan W. Stein and Martin E. Stein, Jr. is 121 West Forsyth Street, Suite 200, Jacksonville, Florida 32202.
-(5) - Includes 160,263 shares held through The Regency Group, Inc. The named individual is deemed to have shared voting and investment power over these shares by virtue of testamentary trusts and a voting trust of which the Steins and John D. Baker, II are trustees, which trusts own 100% of the voting stock of The Regency Group, Inc. Also includes: 307,147 shares and 108,235 shares owned through two family partnerships, The Regency Group II and Regency Square II, respectively.
-The general partners of The Regency Group II and Regency Square II are the Steins and a testamentary trust of which the Steins and Mr. Baker are trustees. - Also includes 10,816 shares owned individually by Joan W. Stein. - Also includes: 91,266 shares owned by Martin E. Stein, Jr., individually; 40,000 shares subject to presently exercisable options held by Martin E. Stein, Jr.; 4,000 shares held by a trust of which Martin E. Stein, Jr. is the beneficiary; and 1,305 shares held for the benefit of Martin E. Stein, Jr.'s minor children over which he has sole voting and dispositive power. - Excludes 46,691 shares held by the Company's 401(k) plan, of which Messrs.
-Martin E. Stein, Jr. and Johnson are trustees.
-The trustees have shared voting power over these shares.
+- (3) The business address of Security Capital U.S. Realty is 69, route d'Esch, L-1470 Luxembourg. - (4) The business address of Alliance Capital Management, L.P. is 1345 Avenue of the Americas, New York, New York 10105. - (5) The business address of Joan W. Stein and Martin E. Stein, Jr. is 121 West Forsyth Street, Suite 200, Jacksonville, Florida 32202. - (6) Includes 160,263 shares held through The Regency Group, Inc. The named individual is deemed to have shared voting and investment power over these shares by virtue of testamentary trusts and a voting trust of which the Steins and John D. Baker, II are trustees, which trusts own 100% of the voting stock of The Regency Group, Inc. Also includes: 307,147 shares and 108,235 shares owned through two family partnerships, The Regency Group II and Regency Square II, respectively.
+The general partners of The Regency Group II and Regency Square II are the Steins and a testamentary trust of which the Steins and Mr. Baker are trustees. - (7) Also includes 10,816 shares owned individually by Joan W. Stein.

-Information presented in this table and related notes has been (1) obtained from the beneficial owner and from reports filed by the beneficial owner with the Securities and Exchange Commission pursuant to Section 13 of the Securities Act of 1934.
+(1) Information presented in this table and related notes has been obtained from the beneficial owner and from reports filed by the beneficial owner with the Securities and Exchange Commission pursuant to Section 13 of the Securities Act of 1934.